 - What are the debtor's goal(s) and can bankruptcy help?

-- Stop phone calls and letters?

-- No-contact letters

-- Pay back debts?

-- Because they can or because they feel like they have to?

-- Avoid having a judgment entered?

-- Because they worry about their credit?
+Stop phone calls and letters?
+No-contact letters?
+Back debts?
+Because they can or because they feel like they have to?
+Avoid having a judgment entered?
+Because they worny about their credit?
 Garnishment?
 Levy?

-- Protect income or other assets?

-- Are they already protected?

-- Could bankruptcy end up putting the assets at-risk?

-- "Repair" or "fix" credit?

-- To get into more debt?

-- Because Credit Karma tells them they need "good" credit?

-- "Save" their home?

-- Can they afford to pay?
+Protect income or other assets?
+Are they already protected?
+Could bankruptcy end up putting the assets at-risk?
+To get into more debt?
+Because Credit Karma tells them they need "good" credit?
+"Save" their home?
+Can they afford to pay?